Hinemoa (1914 film)

-Hinemoa was an early film produced in New Zealand in 1914.
-It was claimed to be the first feature film produced in New Zealand, although it should not be confused with a film of the same name shot by Gaston Méliès a year earlier.
+Hinemoa was an early silent film produced in New Zealand in 1914 which is presumed to be lost now.
+It was claimed to be the first feature film produced in New Zealand, although it should not be confused with a film of the same name shot by French director Gaston Méliès a year earlier.
 It was billed as "The first big dramatic work filmed and acted in the land of the Moa".

 Plot

-The film told the Māori legend of Hinemoa and Tutanekai.
+The film tells the Māori legend of Hinemoa and Tutanekai.
 No prints are known to have survived.